wxt30/arpanel/README.md

 # arPanel
-arPanel is a mobile friendly web dashboard for Arweave pool mining using virdpool's miner.
+arPanel is a mobile friendly web dashboard for Arweave pool mining using Virdpool miner.
 Use this dashboard to control and monitor your miner's status and performance.

 # Installation

 ### Requirements
-arPanel is **not** a standalone miner, it is simply a dashboard for Vird's miner which is available here: [Virdpool Miner](https://github.com/virdpool/miner)
+arPanel is **not** a standalone miner, it is simply a dashboard for Virdpool miner which is available here: [Virdpool Miner](https://github.com/virdpool/miner)
 Follow the instructions to install the [miner](https://github.com/virdpool/miner) first.
 Then, follow the instructions below to setup arPanel.
-arPanel has been tested on Ubuntu 18.04 and Ubuntu 20.x
+arPanel has been tested on Ubuntu 18.04 and Ubuntu 20.04.

 ### Setup
 IMPORTANT: Clone the arPanel repository inside your miner's directory.